littlechevins/rootkit/writeup.md

 Group 4 Rootkit Final Submission
 ===================================

-What changes were made since the midpoint deadline
+#### What changes were made since the midpoint deadline

 Since the midterm our installation is very similar, we compile the elevation script, provide permissions and then load a process_hiding kld module which will also hide itself.
 When the elevation script is run it will attempt to conceal itself using the previously loaded kld module to hide itself.

-Design decisions for rootkit detection
+#### Design decisions for rootkit detection

 What methods are being detected and how
+  1. We are able to detect if any unusual ports are open using the TCP-based inpcb list.
+  2. We are also able to detect any hooks on the system using sysent and kvm_nlist.
+Through this we are able to detect if keylogging is on the system or any other sys hooked calls.

-Design decisions & justifications for rootkit & rootkit detector decisions
+### Design decisions & justifications for rootkit & rootkit detector decisions

-Rootkit design justifications
+#### Rootkit design justifications

   Process Hiding:
   1. We lock the allproc list and remove any references to the input string of the process we want to hide.
 We keep looping even after finding and removing the required process since any child processes spawned also have a copy of the allproc list.